Moving inland, Tropical Storm Henri drenches Northeast - NewsBreak

 WESTERLY, R.I. — (AP) — Tropical Storm Henri socked the Northeast with heavy wind and rain as it made landfall Sunday on the coast of Rhode Island, knocking out power to over 100,000 homes and causing deluges that closed bridges, swamped roads and left many people stranded in their vehicles.

-The storm was downgraded from a hurricane before reaching New England, leaving many to breathe a sigh of relief in a region that has not taken a direct hit from a hurricane in decades.
+The storm was downgraded from a hurricane before reaching New England, leaving many to breathe a sigh of relief.
 There were few early reports of major damage due to wind or surf.

 But the storm’s heavy, sustained rains raised concerns about flooding from the storm that threatened to stall over the region before pivoting to the East and moving out to the Atlantic Ocean on Monday night.
 Some of the highest rain totals were expected inland.